google/WebFundamentals/src/content/en/fundamentals/accessibility/05-styling/styling-three.md

 Consider a site like <a href="https://www.udacity.com/" target="_blank">Udacity</a>.
 A low-vision user who has difficulty reading small print might zoom in the page, perhaps as much as 400%, whereupon they are now essentially viewing the mobile version of the site on their desktop.

 Because the site is designed responsively, the UI will rearrange itself for the "smaller viewport" (actually for the larger page), which is great for desktop users who require screen magnification and for mobile screen reader users as well.
 It's a win-win.
-In fact, just by designing responsively, we're meeting rule 1.4.4 of the WebAIM checklist, which states that a page "...should be readable and functional when the text size is doubled."
+In fact, just by designing responsively, we're meeting <a href="http://webaim.org/standards/wcag/checklist#sc1.4.4" target="_blank">rule 1.4.4 of the WebAIM checklist</a>, which states that a page "...should be readable and functional when the text size is doubled."

 Going over all of responsive design is outside the scope of this course, but here are a few important takeaways that will benefit your responsive experience and give your users better access to your content.